Edd-Cole/Covid-19-Travel-App/README.md

 This will allow you to connect locally to the program, and you can begin using the api as you want.

 A second option to access the API is by using the app.
-If you go here [URL_HERE], you can get this repo and access the front end portion of the application.
+If you go <a href="https://github.com/CHARIOT-SEB/Covid-Travel-App-Frontend">here</a>, you can get this repo and access the front end portion of the application.
 This connects to the hosted back end.

 Lastly, you can use Insomnia to connect to the hosted version of this.
 If you copy and paste the following link into the search bar, you can make your desired requests to the DB: https://covid-travel-app-21.herokuapp.com/api